 - Are there some specific topics, the questions of which trouble you in the exam and eat up your time every time?

 - Was your preparation good enough to get that high score?

 - Is it the so called ‘Silly Mistakes’ thing?

-These four major points are the ones which stops a NEET aspirant, based on his/her capabilities, from scoring a bit lower than expectations in tests.
+These four major points are the ones which stops an aspirant, based on his/ her capabilities, from scoring a bit lower than expectations in NEET tests.